irnewman/syllogisms/README.md

 # syllogisms

-A package to automate creation of syllogism stimuli lists for psychology experiments.
+An R package to automate creation of syllogism stimuli lists for psychology experiments.

 # Installation